nikol-figalova/HuFa_Ulm_EEG/EEG_manual.md

 # 5. Data Pre-Processing and Analysis

+You can use BrainVision Analyzer for data pre-processing.
+This software might be easier for novice users due to its graphical user interface and ease of navigation.
+However, it offers limited options compared to EEGLab, which provides greater flexibility and is thus the recommended tool.

-This will depend on your experimental setup and research questions.
+The pre-processing pipeline will depend on your experimental setup and research questions.
 For general guidelines, Steve Luck and Mike X Cohen were the best resources.
 An absolute gold for me was the book Applied event-related potential data analysis by Steven Luck.
 Its an online book, available for free, and shows step by step how to pre-process and analyse ERP data.
 To help understanding the actual analysis, Analyzing neural time series data: theory and practice is priceless.
 Finally, the BeMoBil pipeline by Marius Klug is a great, reproducible approach to analyse your mobile data.
 In this repository, you can find the code that is based on this pipeline and which can be reused for your own data whenever applicable.

 For data analysis, I strongly recommend using Matlab with the EEGLab Extension.
 During my work, I utilized the following plugins:
 - Darbeliai v2022.12.22.1